Tulikukka/Dell-R410-fan-speed-controller-script/README.md

 This is a script for Dell R410 rack server to tone down fans for homelab users.

 Setup guide:
-Put files into script folder you want to.
+Put ".sh" files into script folder you want to.
 I am using unRAID v6, thus I have placed them under /boot/config/scripts/fans/
+Manually edit your "go" file to have same edited lines as this git version has or copy git version to /boot/config/, if you had not made any changes to it yet.

 The config folder is access-able via windows samba share, when you enable your unRAID USB-stick to be shared under samba temporarely.